microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     az group create --name <resource-group-name> --location <location>
     ```

-1.  _Optional_: You can run the following PowerShell script to evaulate if you have installed all the prerequisites.
+1.  _Optional_: You can run the following PowerShell script to evaluate if you have installed all the prerequisites.

     ```shell
     ./Resources/Infrastructure/setup.ps1